Cryptoc1/hiroshima/README.md

 <sup>1</sup>As of this commit, Instagram allows for only *approved* clients to comment on media.
 <sup>2</sup>Twitter doesn't allow for two like tweets to be tweeted (throws duplication error)

+### TODO
+* create one interactive interface to all spammers
+* add server stuff to git
+* create installation script

 ### Dependencies:
 * Mechanize
 * python-twitter